-But you can make extra and use it as a body oil.
+You can also make extra and use it as a body oil.
 Almond oil has amazing skin benefits and will remain liquid, unlike coconut oil.
-The caffeine helps reduce the appearance of cellulite so feel free to immediately start slathering yourself all over.
+The caffeine helps reduce the appearance of cellulite, so feel free to immediately start slathering yourself all over.

 How to make lotion bars

-But if you can hold off long enough to make lotion bars, you’ll be rewarded with a really soft lotion bar that smells out of this world.
+If you can hold off long enough to make lotion bars, you’ll be rewarded with a really soft, lotion-y bar that smells out of this world.
 The awesome smell is thanks to cocoa butter.
 Cocoa butter is an excellent moisturizer that deeply hydrates the skin and can help reduce the look of scars and stretch marks.